Neural Circuits for Learning and Coordinating Vocalizations

 Jonathan Benichov, PhD, Postdoctoral Fellow

 Stefan Wilczek, MA, PhD student

-Linda Bistere, BA, Master student
+Linda Bistere, MA, PhD student

 The Vallentin lab is currently looking for talented postdocs and grad students with a strong background in neuroscience, electrophysiology and animal behavior.
 Individuals with an excellent scientific record who are interested in neural circuits underlying motor learning and production are encouraged to apply.

 Highly motivated students seeking for a master or bachelor thesis are always welcome.